-"I can be wowed by a Wal Mart as much as a trip through the Met.”
+"I can be inspired by a gas station as much as a trip through the Moma.”
 The artist invites those who see her work to examine more carefully — to look again at — the world around them, to discover beauty, humor, and insight in unexpected places.

-Born in New York, reared in the suburbs, young Sweeney moved to Saint Marks at the age of sixteen.
-The eclectic subjects of her work include figurative, photo-realistic paintings in oil and acrylic on canvas and velvet and etchings with ballpoint pen.
-Each bears witness to the manic range of her artistic curiosity, running the gamut from noir-like fascination with the sensual and lurid and underground, to friction between high and low culture, even to a kind of nostalgia for urban Americana.
+New York City artist Sarah Sweeney left Parsons School of Design to create her art on a more independent streak.
+Her portfolio bears witness to the manic range of her artistic curiosity, running the gamut from noir-like fascination with the sensual and lurid and underground, to friction between high and low culture, to a kind of nostalgia for urban Americana.
 She explores responses from beautiful to bizarre, subversive to funny.
-A recent commission includes a series of oil paintings on velvet of black panthers on permanent display at 63 Wall Street in the Financial District.
+Her solo shows in New York City comprised of demonic pizza ballpoint pen etchings, and large scale oils of phone-sex ads and Bernhardt Goetz on canvas garnered her invites in to other esteemed group shows and lead to a permanent display of oil paintings on velvet at the 63 Wall Street luxury apartment building in the Financial district.